nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-2.md

 We are now ready to use `tsfresh`!
 The preprocessing part might look different for your data sample, but you should always end up with a dataset grouped by `id` and `kind` before using `tsfresh`.

+With the given column names in the example, the call to `tsfresh` looks like this:

 ```
 >>> from tsfresh.convenience.bindings import spark_feature_extraction_on_chunk